 We expected VPN Shield to have more on offer in terms of servers and locations.
 Unfortunately, the image below shows us all there is (and you’ll find it’s not much):

-That’s a very poor offering for a VPN that has been around for a while; 11 locations with 1 server per country doesn’t give you much choice – especially for the likes of watching Netflix or torrenting.
+That’s a very poor offering for a VPN that has been around for a while; 11 servers in 11 countries doesn’t give you much choice – especially for the likes of watching Netflix or torrenting.
 Very disappointing.